trynova/nova/GARBAGE_COLLECTOR.md

 // etc...
 ```

-A `Scoped<'_, Value<'static>>` is valid for the entire call (at least) and are
+A `Scoped<Value>` is valid for the entire call (at least) and are trivially
-trivially cloneable (they're currently not `Copy` but there is no real reason
+cloneable (they're currently not `Copy` but there is no real reason they
-they couldn't be).
-Creating one from a `Value` is however a non-trivial
+couldn't be).
+Creating one from a `Value` is however a non-trivial operation
-operation that always includes allocating new heap space (though this is
+that always includes allocating new heap space (though this is amortized).
-amortized).

 One might think that the above code ends up with the `a: Value` moved onto the
 heap once and the two other scopings just deduplicating to that same `Value`,